 Instructions

-- Transfer the preparation in a pastry bag with Ateco plain pastry tip 809.
+- Transfer the preparation to a pastry bag with Ateco plain pastry tip 809.
 Adjust a mousse cake mold to 7 inches/18 cm in diameter.
-Pipe a spiral inside the mold placed on a baking sheet with the parchment paper or simply use a spoon.
+Pipe a spiral inside the mold placed on a baking sheet with parchment paper, or simply use a spoon.
 Bake for 20 to 25 minutes.
 Let it cool in a frame.

-- To make the crunchy praline feuillantine, crush crepes Gravottes roughly with hands or a rolling pin.
+- To make the crunchy praline feuillantine, crush crepes Gravottes roughly with your hands or a rolling pin.
 Melt milk chocolate in a bain-marie/water bath.
-In a bowl, place hazelnut praline, Nutella and crepes’ chips and mix.
+Place hazelnut praline, Nutella, and crepes chips in a bowl and mix.
 Add melted chocolate and mix again.

-- To assemble the cake, seal one side of an 8 inches/20 cm cake ring with a plastic film and place it on a wooden board or a baking sheet.
+- To assemble the cake, seal one side of the 8 inches/20 cm cake ring with a plastic film and place it on a wooden board or a baking sheet.
 Insert an acetate collar inside the ring.
-Poach the chocolate mousse in the trying to raise on the sides of the ring.
-Take the dacquoise disk from the freezer, turn it over and place it over the mousse (dacquoise side up).
+Poach the chocolate mousse in the mold, trying to raise it on the sides of the ring using a rubber spatula.
+Take the dacquoise disk from the freezer, turn it over, and place it over the mousse (dacquoise side up).
 Slightly press the disk and remove the excess mousse with a bent spatula.
 Cover with a plastic film and freeze for at least 5 hours.

 - To glaze the cake, take the dessert out of the freezer.
 Place the cake on a wire rack or a plate, which is itself placed on a baking sheet to collect the excess glaze.
 Remove the plastic film, mold (heat the sides of the ring with a blow torch), and acetate collar.
 Pour the glaze over the cake and remove the excess glaze with a bent spatula, passing it over the top once.
-Transfer the dessert on a cake board with the use of two metal spatulas.
+Transfer the dessert to a cake board using two metal spatulas.
 Place the cake in the fridge to thaw for 3 to 4 hours.

 Notes

-- 55 g egg whites approximately equal 1 ½ raw fresh egg whites from extra large size chicken eggs.
+- 55 g egg whites approximately equal 1 ½ raw egg whites from extra large-sized chicken eggs.

 - To substitute sheet gelatin, use 8 g of powdered gelatin and ¼ cup (60ml) of cold water.